DNSCrypt/dnscrypt-server-docker/README.md

 Let's pick `example.com` here.

-Create and initialize the container, once and for all:
+Download, create and initialize the container, once and for all:

     $ docker run --name=dnscrypt-server -p 443:443/udp -p 443:443/tcp \
-        dnscrypt-server-image init -N example.com
+        jedisct1/unbound-dnscrypt-server init -N example.com

 This will only accept connections via DNSCrypt.
 Containers on the same virtual network can directly access the DNS cache on the standard DNS port (53), but